habitat-sh/habitat/README.md

 * Automatically build a minimal environment for your application
 * Include dependencies as binary artifacts
 * Specify all the configurable options for the application
-* Configure them from a file, the environment, or a service discovery framework (etc/consul/chef) - in real time
+* Configure them from a file, the environment, or a service discovery framework (etcd/consul/chef) - in real time
-* Ensure privilege seperation (supervisor de-privileges the service on your behalf)
+* Ensure privilege separation (supervisor de-privileges the service on your behalf)
 * Integrates logging cleanly
 * Provides pluggable interfaces for critical side-car behavior:
-  * Status (up/down/etc)
+  * Status (up/down/etc.)
   * Health checks
   * Smoke testing
   * Monitoring
-  * Backup)
+  * Backup

-With the same amount of effort required to put your applicatin in a Dockerfile.
+With the same amount of effort required to put your application in a Dockerfile.
 Or less.

 ## How does it do this?